holgerroth/NVFlare/research/auto-fl-research/templates/mutation_report.md

 ## Run analysis

 The calibration result favors the existing FedAvgM path.
 The first LR sweep suggests the best region is below `server_lr=2.0` at fixed `server_momentum=0.4`, and the first momentum probe improved further by lowering momentum to `0.2`.
+Lower values did not help, so the next sweep should probe close neighbors around `0.2` rather than continue downward.
 FedAdam is currently unsafe at the tested server learning rate because it produced NaN model diffs.
 The shared-memory validation crash at candidate width 4 is a resource-contention signal, so subsequent batches should use `PARALLEL_CANDIDATES=2`.
 Parallel run launches should also set unique pycache prefixes to avoid validator races.

 ## Contract check